coatk1/books/business/negotiating.rst

 * Let someone else have your way. - Chris Voss
 * Let them define success

     * How we know we're on track?
     * How we address things if we're off track?

 * Summarize until you get "That's right".
 Beware of "Your right" as they don't believe the solution is theirs.
 "I'll try" means they plan to fail.
 * **Consider those not at the table, the can have influence on negotiation.**

     * It takes one person to screw up the deal.

 * **7-38-55**

     * 7%: based on words
     * 38%: based on tone
     * 55%: based on body language

 * Use labels to spot incongruousness.
-* **Rule of 3: get someone to agree 3 times.**
+* **Rule of Three: get someone to agree three times.**

     * Agreement
     * Label or summarize to get "That's right"
     * How or What questions about implementation and success

 * **People who lie use more words, pronouns, and care more about people believing them.**
 * **More important people,  speak in 3rd person.**